CBSE Class 10 CGPA to Percentage Calculator, Marks to Grades: 10th Grading System 2025

 How are Candidates Divided into Groups to Award the CBSE X Grades?

 • The CBSE Board needs to divide students into 8 equal groups and award grades to them.
-Minor adjustments are done in cases of ties.
+Minor adjustments are made in cases of ties.
 The proportion of candidates is nearly the same in all groups.

 • Students who obtain the same score are kept in the same group and awarded the same grade.